Reinforz/twitter-oauth2-blog/README.md

 app.get("/oauth/twitter", twitterOauth);
 app.listen(SERVER_PORT, () => console.log(`Server listening on port ${SERVER_PORT}`))
 ```
-Now run the client and server, and look at the server console on what happens if we click on the twitter button in the frontend and authorize the app.
+Now run the client and server, and look at the server console on what happens if we click on the Twitter button in the frontend and authorize the app.

 <img src='images/8.png'>

-We successfully got the user from twitter now!
+We successfully got the user from Twitter now!
-The most important part, i.e. getting the user from twitter, is done.
+The most important part, i.e. getting the user from Twitter, is done.
 Now we can finish up our project.

 ## Finishing the web app
-Lets finish up the rest of the steps need for `GET /oauth/twitter` to work.
-Since they are not related to oauth I will add the functions in the `server\src\config.ts` file.
+Let's finish up the rest of the steps needed for `GET /oauth/twitter` to work.
+Since they are not related to OAuth, I will add the functions in the `server\src\config.ts` file.

 ```ts
 import { PrismaClient, User } from "@prisma/client"